zzsqjdhqgb/cph-ng/README.md

 # CPH NG

+> [!WARNING]
+> This extension is a work in progress and may have bugs, incomplete features and break changes without notice.

 > Quickly compile, run and judge competitive programming problems in VS Code.
-> Automatically download testcases , or write & test your own problems.
+Automatically download testcases , or write & test your own problems.

 This is the next generation of the
 [Competitive Programming Helper](https://github.com/agrawal-d/cph).